sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ### Overview of Degust sections

 - Top black panel with Configure settings at right.
-- Left: Conditions: DMSO and ITRACONAZOLE.
+- Left: Control over which conditions are compared and the cut-offs for deciding DE genes.
-- Top centre: Plots, with options at right.
+- Top centre: Interactive plots (see below)
 - When either of the expression plots are selected, a heatmap appears below.
+If no FDR or logFC filtering is applied this plot will take a long time to be generated.
-- A table of genes (or features); expression in treatment relative to control (Treatment column); and significance (FDR column).
+- A table of genes (or features); expression in "treatment" relative to "control"; and significance (FDR column).

-(**Not that the screenshots are for illustration purposes and taken from a different dataset to that being analysed in the tutorial**)
+(**Not that the screenshots are for illustration purposes and taken from a different dataset to that being analysed in the tutorial.**)

 ![](http://sepsis-omics.github.io/tutorials/modules/dge/images/image12.png)